 Research Focus B.3: New Methods for Atomically Resolved Imaging

-Within this research topic the interdisciplinary and complementary expertise of CUI scientists in theoretical and experimental disciplines, including informatics, scattering physics, structural and systems biology, sample handling methods, molecular dynamics as well as laser, X-ray and electron source development will be combined to investigate molecular structure and dynamics beyond current limitations.
+Within this research topic the interdisciplinary and complementary expertise of CUI scientists in theoretical and experimental disciplines, including informatics, scattering physics, structural and systems biology, sample handling methods, molecular dynamics as well as laser, X-ray and electron source development are combined to investigate molecular structure and dynamics beyond current limitations.

 Participating Research Groups